ChewbaccaCookie/sonarqube-runner/README.md

 # SonarQube Runner - GitHub Action
+<img src="https://www.sonarqube.org/assets/logo-31ad3115b1b4b120f3d1efd63e6b13ac9f1f89437f0cf6881cc4d8b5603a52b4.svg" width="320px">

 Using this GitHub Action, scan your code with SonarQube scanner to detects bugs, vulnerabilities and code smells in more than 20 programming languages!

-<img src="https://www.sonarqube.org/assets/logo-31ad3115b1b4b120f3d1efd63e6b13ac9f1f89437f0cf6881cc4d8b5603a52b4.svg" width="320px">

 SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.

 ## Requirements

-* Have SonarQube on server.
-[Install now](https://docs.sonarqube.org/latest/setup/install-server/) if it's not already the case!
+* You need a running SonarQube instance.
+[Instructions](https://docs.sonarqube.org/latest/setup/install-server/)

 ## Usage